TAKE MY YOKE UPON YOU (Part 1)

-The Scripture states, “It is good for a man to bear the yoke in his youth.”
+Jeremiah states, “It is good for a man to bear the yoke in his youth.”
 (Lam.
 3:27 NKJV).

-Yoke also serves as an emblem of the Mosaic Law, the Jewish rites and ceremonies which were exceedingly burdensome to the Jews.
+Fourth, yoke serves as an emblem of the Mosaic Law, the Jewish rites and ceremonies which were exceedingly burdensome to the Jews.

-Paul sternly rebuked the sect of the Pharisees who believed but insisted that the Gentiles believers should also be circumcised and taught to keep the Law of Moses, saying, “Now therefore, why do you test God by putting a yoke on the neck of the disciples which neither our fathers nor we were able to bear?”
+Paul sternly rebuked the sect of the Pharisees who believed but insisted that the Gentiles believers must be circumcised and taught to keep the Law of Moses, saying, “Now therefore, why do you test God by putting a yoke on the neck of the disciples which neither our fathers nor we were able to bear?”
 (Acts 15:10 NKJV).

 1 Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage.